corysauve/dubois_challenge/README.md

 # W.E.B.
 DuBois Challenge

-My recreations of W.E.B.
-DuBois data portraits with R. You can see the original data portraits [here](https://github.com/ajstarks/dubois-data-portraits)
+My contributions for the W.E.B.
+DuBois data portrait challenges with R. You can see the original data portraits [here](https://github.com/ajstarks/dubois-data-portraits)

 <br>